Rendering of KUbeSat1 orbiting earth.

 Hill Space Systems Laboratory

-Located on the first floor of the Learned Engineering Expansion building (LEEP 2) at KU, the Hill Space Laboratory provides a place where KUbeSat members can design and plan projects, and houses a cutting-edge clean room for KUbeSat assembly and testing.
+Located on the first floor of Learned Hall at KU, the Hill Space Laboratory provides a place where KUbeSat members can design and plan projects, and houses a cutting-edge clean room for KUbeSat assembly and testing.